Paraphraser/ssh-certificates/README.md

 		> Recall that a user's *certificate* contains the user's public key.
 Pasting a certificate into a "Public Key" field creates no ambiguity.

-	* Leave the Passphrase field empty.
+	* Leave the "Passphrase" field empty.
 	* Tap <kbd>Save</kbd>.

 The private key and certificate are text files.
 If you are using a different combination of hardware or operating systems, or if Universal Clipboard isn't working, you can use any method which results in getting the user's private key and certificate onto your Termius device where you can use local copy and paste.